nabil-nablotech/maharishi_practice_test/README.md

-# maharishi_practice_test
+# maharishi_test_practice

-This a solution for MIU Test
+This is a solution for MIU Test